 A group of Naxals burned an empty private bus, travelling from Chhattisgarh's Dhanora area to Orchha area, four kilometres away from a police station, in opposition against the construction of roads in Narayanpur district.

-The incident occurred yesterday late night.
-The bus was burnt after the passengers were forced to evacuate the bus by the militants.
+Speaking to ANI here, Narayanpur SP Santosh Singh said, the incident occurred yesterday late night, as the bus was burnt down after the passengers were forced to step down from the vehicle by the militants.

 The road construction is taking place at a brisk pace under the security cover provided by the Indo-Tibetan Border Police (ITBP) and district police.